yfeng55/OS-Scheduler/README.md

 # Scheduler

 - write randomOS(U) function that reads a random non-negative integer from a file of random-numbers ***
+    > modify randomOS(U) to get the next random integer from the file

+- modify Process class

-- write a function to sort the processes ArrayList
+- write a function to sort the processes ArrayList ***

 - Implement FCFS scheduling function